IIIF/cookbook-recipes/recipe/0599-drag-and-drop/index.md

 As a person wanting to annotate a IIIF resource, you would like to open a manifest in a viewer not available in the web interface where you first find the resource.

-Alternately, as a viewer developer, you would like to allow your viewer to accept manifests from dragged-over items.
+Alternately, as a viewer developer, you would like to allow your viewer to receive dragged-over items.

 ## Implementation Notes